Dick, Kerr & Co.: Post War

-Towards the end of the war the company took steps to change from a war footing to a peacetime one, which included the takeover of Willans and Robsinson, and the United Electric Car Company, which were completed by November 1918 - they had also cemented an alliance with Siemens Brothers & Co Ltd, and established companies in France and Japan in connection with railway and tramway products.
+Towards the end of the war the company took steps to change from a war footing to a peacetime one, which included the takeover of Willans and Robinson, and the United Electric Car Company, which were completed by November 1918 - they had also cemented an alliance with Siemens Brothers & Co Ltd, and established companies in France and Japan in connection with railway and tramway products.
 Seeking new and well equipped engineering capability they had reached an agreement with Coventry Ordnance Works Ltd.

 In 1919, the Britannia works in Kilmarnock was sold to the Kilmarnock Engineering Company, who according to their 1925 advert produced steam, electric and petrol locomotives as well as mining gear, rails, points, crossings, and rolling stock.
 Although they were in production until at least the mid-1930s, few if any of their locomotives and other products survive.

 At the same time as Kilmarnock Engineering Co took over the Britannia Works, Dick, Kerr & Co was merged into a new combine named the English Electric Company Ltd, which as a result held Dick Kerr, the Coventry Ordnance Works, the Phoenix Dynamo Manufacturing Company, the United Electric Car Company and Willans & Robinson Ltd. In November 1919, English Electric bought the Stafford works of Siemens Brothers Dynamo Works Ltd.

 The absorbed companies retained much of their original structure, and the English Electric Company advertised itself in 1920 as a specialised manufacturer of electrical machinery at :